GreenBeanGravy/FA11y/docs/season-passes.md

 quest browser scoped to its exact quest and linked reward bundle.
 It shows both active and completed quests initially, objective counters, and claimed status.
 Pass-only hidden quests are admitted only in that explicitly linked context;
-missing account records are not inferred to be completed. **View available quests** opens the normal browser across all modes.
+missing account records are not inferred to be completed. **View selected pass quests** opens only quests explicitly linked to the selected pass and its rewards, with that pass category selected automatically.
+A pass without linked quests shows an empty list rather than unrelated account quests.
 Both views use the existing account reader.
 This release does not include or require a packet decoder.

 The general Left Alt+Q browser now respects the game's explicit bundle